givemepower8/Phaser3Practices/docs/COC.md

 ### Barracks

-Elixir troop and dark elixir troop.
+There are two kind of troops: elixir troop and dark elixir troop.

 Barrack level unlocks new type of troops.
 Also the number and level of barracks determine how quick troops can be trained.